DPDK/dpdk/doc/guides/prog_guide/perf_opt_guidelines.rst

 Introduction
 ------------

-The following sections describe optimizations used in the Intel® DPDK and optimizations that should be considered for a new applications.
+The following sections describe optimizations used in the DPDK and optimizations that should be considered for a new applications.

-They also highlight the performance-impacting coding techniques that should, and should not be, used when developing an application using the Intel® DPDK.
+They also highlight the performance-impacting coding techniques that should, and should not be, used when developing an application using the DPDK.

 And finally, they give an introduction to application profiling using a Performance Analyzer from Intel to optimize the software.